ChSwaroop/Notes-App/README.md

 Then choose the device(mobile/web) to run the project and click on run button.

 # To directly install apk
-The apk is provided along with project in the main branch in the git hub so, just download it and install on your mobile
+Just clone the project using the above steps and then locate to build/app/outputs/flutter-apk/app-release.apk and download it and then install on your mobile

 #To view code in guthub
 Open the git hub repo link in your browser , you will get readme and apk file .